-The fourth grade teachers are Mrs. Truax and Miss Shannon.
+The fourth grade teachers are Mrs. Truax and Miss Benson.
 Each classroom teacher leads the instruction in academic subjects in her classroom.
 Reading and math specialists may also work with individuals or small groups of students when needed.

 Phonics is taught through the Lindamood-Bell program and the SPIRE program.
 Reading is taught in a whole-group, small group or one-to-one setting.
 The Scott-Foresman My Sidewalks on Reading Street and novel studies are used in reading instruction.
 Critical reading skills are taught using the Visualizing-Verbalizing program and the STARS program.
 All students receive reading fluency training with a reading specialist.